Geology of Mars: Inverted relief

 Some areas of Mars show inverted relief, where features that were once depressions, like streams, are now above the surface.
 It is believed that materials like large rocks were deposited in low-lying areas.
 Later, wind erosion removed much of the surface layers, but left behind the more resistant deposits.
 Other ways of making inverted relief might be lava flowing down a stream bed or materials being cemented by minerals dissolved in water.
 On Earth, materials cemented by silica are highly resistant to all kinds of erosional forces.
 Examples of inverted channels on Earth are found in the Cedar Mountain Formation near Green River, Utah.
 Inverted relief in the shape of streams are further evidence of water flowing on the Martian surface in past times.
-Inverted relief in the form of stream channels suggest that the climate was different—much wetter—when the inverted channels were formed.
+Inverted relief in the form of stream channels suggests that the climate was different—much wetter—when the inverted channels were formed.

-In an article published in January 2010, a large group of scientists endorsed the idea of searching for life in Miyamoto Crater because of inverted stream channels and minerals that indicated the past presence of water.
+In an article published in 2010, a large group of scientists endorsed the idea of searching for life in Miyamoto Crater because of inverted stream channels and minerals that indicated the past presence of water.

-Images of other examples of inverted terrain are shown below from various parts of Mars.
+Images of examples of inverted relief from various parts of Mars are shown below.